sn-tin/no-context-app/README.md

 # No Context App
 No Context consists of memes or jejemon texts (as Filipino Gen-Zs would describe it) that makes it easier for the user to search for, copy-paste and bookmark (or mark as a favorite) those texts.
+⚠️ Some texts may contain curse words ⚠️

 ## 📖 Table of contents